SankThomas/kanban-yt/README.md

 1. Drag and drop using Dnd-Kit
 2. Create and delete boards
 3. Create, reorder and delete tasks
-4. Create, reoder and delete subtasks
+4. Create, reorder and delete subtasks
 5. Auth using Clerk
 6. Convex reactive database